Xorlent/GetCVELinks/README.md

 ## Requirements
   1. PowerShell on the machine you'd like to scan
-  2. A Github account (authentication is required for the hyperlinks to function)
+  2. A Github account (required only when clicking hyperlinks in the generated HTML file)
   3. A path to some application that has JAR files you'd like to assess

 ## Notes